JonathanGrossmanITC/fullstack_html_css_basics/01_day_one.md

 ### Media Query Syntax and Example

 This section focuses on media queries for responsive web design.
 You write media queries in your CSS code.
-The syntax for media queries requires `@media` followed by a condition and then an object containing CSS classes.
+The syntax for media queries requires `@media` followed by a condition, and then an object containing CSS classes.
 The CSS classes in the media query must be below its corresponding class in the [CSS document](https://stackoverflow.com/questions/7859336/why-are-my-css3-media-queries-not-working).

 Here is an example of a media query from a CSS file: